 You can also use any glass lid that fits your pot lid.

-Give your lid a sniff before you use it and make sure it doesn’t smell like last night’s chili!
-If it does, give it a little love using my cleaning method (You can get your FREE guide on How to Clean Your Instant Pot by signing up for my email list at the bottom of this post!)
+Give your lid a sniff before you make homemade yogurt and make sure it doesn’t smell like last night’s chili!
+If it does, give it a little love using my cleaning method.

 If your lid smells like anything–the flavor and smell WILL infuse into the milk.
-Curry and pot roast flavored yogurt is not an uncommon occurrence in this space!
+Curry and pot roast-flavored yogurt is not an uncommon occurrence in this space!
 If in doubt, just cover the pot with foil, plastic wrap, a dinner plate, or a pot lid.
-It doesn’t need to be sealing.
+It doesn’t need to be sealed.

-I have had this happen once, and I suspect the following:
+I have had this happen once.
+I suspect the following:

 - The pot was not clean and there was some bacteria in the Instant Pot liner that affected the incubation.